makeabilitylab/physcomp/README.md

 {% endif %}
 ```

 4. Still need to test that this works when deployed on GitHub.
+Update: it does!

 5. Because I'm forever a LaTeX n00b, I found this online WYSIWYG LaTeX math editor: https://www.mathcha.io/editor.
 See: https://tex.stackexchange.com/questions/57068/wysiwyg-latex-editor-for-maths

 Here's a test LaTeX equation.
 If it works, this should render correctly.

 $$\frac{\partial f(y)}{\partial x} = \frac{\partial f}{\partial y} \times \frac{\partial y}{\partial x}$$

+## VS Code
+- TODO: add extensions used to help with markdown, etc.

 <!--
 ## Ideas to Call This Repo and Site?